 Carey Jansen is an MD/PhD student, occasional foodie, and new mom.
 In her PhD, she studies the mechanisms of immune infiltration and organization in human cancers.
 Carey is passionate about science communication, mentoring younger students, and helping foster a spirit of community and collaboration amongst aspiring scientists, physicians, and physician-scientists.
 She serves as an Executive Producer for Behind the Microscope, and focuses on outreach, social media, and communications for the podcast.
 In her spare time, you may often find Carey in the stands at an Atlanta Braves baseball game or adventuring her standard poodle, Smoltz!

-Michael Sayegh is a fifth year MD/PhD student.
+Michael Sayegh is a sixth year MD/PhD student.
 As an Executive Producer of Behind the Microscope, Michael is responsible for generating content and scheduling interviews.